hayden-cardwell/practicellms/langgraph-practice-exercises.md

 - Print the final **state** as JSON to show what happened.

 **Discussion**
 LangGraph gives explicit control over agent state and edges between steps.
+Do not use the repeating agent loop here; route control flow explicitly via edges and conditions.
 Start with a tiny graph to learn state, nodes, and edge conditions before expanding.

 ---